 - Get Your Pet a Vet Checkup before Embarking on This Journey

 Scheduling a vet appointment is also a good idea before going on a long flight with your animal.
 You need to make sure things like your pet’s vaccinations are up to date and that they have any medication they require.
 You will need to obtain a health certificate 10 days prior to going on the flight in order for your pet to be cleared to fly.
 If you have a worry about your pet freaking out when flying, you should speak with your vet to get some recommendations on how to calm them down.
-If you planning on flying out of the country, you need to contact a government office within the area you will traveling to.
+If you planning on flying out of the country, you need to contact a government office within the area you will be traveling to.
 They will be able to let you know what additional requirements need to be met in order to bring your pet into their country.

 - Buy a Shipping Crate for Your Pet